andcreative/javascript30/03-css-variables/README.md

 ## What I've learned

-- Work with time and date attributes.
+- To use CSS variables.

 ## Skills Used in the Project: